Iscgrou/roboinv/PROJECT_CHECKLIST.md

 ### Phase 1: AI Core & Intelligence (Highest Priority)

-*The AI's "brain."
-Without this, the assistant cannot understand commands.*
+*The AI's "brain." ]PHV  GVHWithout this, the assistant cannot understand commands.*

 - [ ] **NLU Model Training `[MANUAL]`**:
     - **Details:** Gather a comprehensive dataset of sample Persian phrases for every defined intent (`record_payment`, `check_balance`, etc.).
-Meticulously label the correct intent and all relevant entities (`representative_name`, `amount`, etc.) for each phrase.
+Meticulously label the correct intent and -

+    all relevant entities (`representative_name`, `amount`, etc.) for each phrase.
 Use the chosen NLU provider's platform (e.g., Google Dialogflow, Rasa, wit.ai) to train a custom model with this data.
 This is a critical manual task.
     - **Status:** Not Started.

 - [ ] **Real NLU API Integration**: